 Why do you want to teach yourself to code?

 Any answer is good here, there’s no right or wrong.
 You simply need to take a moment to figure out what your long-term goals and aspirations are.

 Because without clear goals, you can’t track your progress along the way!

-Here are 13 of the best websites to learn coding in 2019:
+Here are 35 best websites to learn coding from scratch: